openlibraryenvironment/mod-directory/README.md

 # mod-directory

+## Grails-okapi

+mod-directory is a [https://gitlab.com/knowledge-integration/folio/grails-okapi](grails-okapi) project - see that project for general troubleshooting for grails / okapi ecosystem projects.

 ## For front end and service developers wanting to use the resources mod-directory exposes

 mod-directory currently exposes the following resource paths